 The Temple of Hephaestus is an imposing ancient Greek temple in the Athenian Agora and site of worship of the Greek deity of fire, blacksmiths and sculpture.

-Built in the fifth century BC, the Temple of Hephaestus was later incorporated into the Church of Agios Georgios, this accounting for its excellent state of preservation.
+Built in the fifth century BC, the Temple of Hephaestus was later incorporated into the Church of Agios Georgios, which accounts for its excellent state of preservation.

-Mycenae is an important archaeological site in Greece which was once the city at the centre of the Mycenaean civilisation of between 1600BC and 1100BC.
+Mycenae is an important archaeological site in Greece.
+Between 1600BC and 1100BC, it was the city at the centre of the Mycenaean civilisation.
 Believed to have been inhabited since Neolithic times, Mycenae flourished into a fortified city and was ruled at one time by the famous King Agamemnon.
-At its peak, Mycenae was one of the most important Ancient Greek cities and is linked to several works of cultural significance, including the Odyssey and the Iliad.
+It is linked to several works of cultural significance, including the Odyssey and the Iliad.

 Today, Mycenae contains several well-preserved sites, including the Lion’s Gate and the North Gate.
 A few other dwellings can also be seen at Mycenae, together with a granary and some guard rooms.
 The most impressive of the burial sites and arguably the most remarkable of Mycenae’s sites is the Tomb of Agamemnon itself.
 This once elaborate thirteenth century BC tomb is carved into Mycenae’s hills.

 The Grandmasters Palace was the palace of the Knights Hospitaller of St John.
-Dating to the fourteenth century (circa 1309), the Palace would be the base of this famous Christian and military order until Rhodes was captured by the Ottomans in 1522.
+Dating to the fourteenth century, the Palace would be the base of this famous Christian and military order until Rhodes was captured by the Ottomans in 1522.

 Today, this medieval castle operates as a museum of works mostly from the early Christian period up to the Ottoman conquest.
 It is part of the UNESCO World Heritage site of the Medieval City of Rhodes.

 Meteora is an incredible set of monasteries each perched high atop Greek mountains in area of extraordinary natural beauty.
 In fact “Meteora” literally means “suspended in the air”.
-The sites on which the Meteora monasteries were built are believed to have first been inhabited by a group of monks who lived their lives in seclusion, in the eleventh century.
-However, many of the Meteora monasteries seen today date back to the fourteenth, fifteenth and sixteenth centuries.
+The sites on which the Meteora monasteries were built are believed to have first been inhabited by a group of monks who lived their lives in seclusion during the eleventh century.
+However, many of the Meteora monasteries seen today date back to the fourteenth, fifteenth, and sixteenth centuries.